All Episodes

 Well, this criminal activity happened.

-Marco was sixteen years old.
+Marco was 16 years old.

-He was a high school junior, but you know, he lived pretty close to this.
+He was a high school junior, but, you know, he lived pretty close to this.

-So let's just put that in there because there's a bit of baseless innuendo here, but that's that's what the point is.
+So let's just put that in there because there's a bit of baseless innuendo here, but that's what the point is.

 It's just a smear marker, Rubio in this case.